Kids learn to fish at Greenwell camp

-Children from Southern Maryland are learning about the water while having fun this summer at the Greenwell Foundation’s fishing camps.
+Children from Southern Maryland are learning about the water and having a great time this summer at the Greenwell Foundation’s fishing camps.

 These three weeklong camps based at Greenwell State Park in Hollywood allow children to learn about the fish of the Chesapeake Bay, how to tie a fisherman’s knot, how to cast and how to prepare bait for fishing, according to a release from Southern Maryland Recreational Fishing Organization.
 And that’s just the first day.
 Children also fish off the Greenwell State Park pier, fish off boats provided by volunteers of the recreational fishing organization and crab off the kayak pier.